B i o g r a p h y

 Stream, download tracks or buy our CD from iTunes & Amazon (Click on logos to visit sites):

 Panayotis Archontides & Natalie Tsaldarakis are the Greek pianists behind the highly successful husband-and-wife Ivory Duo Piano Ensemble.
 Their engaging and highly communicative approach to performance for piano four-hands and for two pianos "reveals extraordinary interpretative powers carried with conviction and authority" (Athens News).

 Since 2005 the pianists have been based in London, UK.
-Between 1995 and until 2005, the pianists were artist teachers in residence at the American College of Greece as well as piano professors of the National Conservatory of Greece.
+Between 1995 and until 2005, the pianists were artist teachers in residence at the American College of Greece as well as piano professors of the Nakas and later of the National Conservatory of Greece.

 The duo has concertised extensively at various venues and festivals in the UK and abroad.
 In March 2013, the duo had its debut performance at Southbank (Women of the World Festival).
 Other distinguished venues include Steinway Hall (London), Glasgow City Halls Sibelius Academy, Athens Concert Hall, Conway Hall, Blackheath Halls, Fairfield Halls.
 The pianists have collaborated with conductors of national and international significance such as James Judd (Age of Anxiety, Trinity Laban SO, Blackheath Halls 2007, P. Archontides, soloist), Jose Cura for the Athens Olympics 2004, and prof. George Hadjinikos at the American College of Greece.